-The Company's investment property was revalued by an external and independent valuer.
+The Company's investment property was revalued by an external and independent valuer in two tranches during 2017 and 2018.
 The book value has been adjusted to the revalued amount and the resultant surplus, net of applicable deferred income taxes, has been credited to the income statement.
 The surplus, net of deferred tax has been transferred to the revaluation reserve through the statement of changes in equity (Note 9).